Welcome to the Lair of

 Florida State University System faculty are represented by the United Faculty of Florida, which, via the Florida Education Association, is a merged affiliate of the National Education Association and the American Federation of Teachers (the latter being an affiliate of the American Federation of Labor / Congress of Industrial Organizations).
 USF faculty are represented by the local chapter of the UFF, which also has an off-campus site.

 As the Chapter's webmaster, I maintained, and still maintain (at a lower level), UFF's website on the Al-Arian controversy.
-I also wrote an article on A University's Dilemma in the Age of National Security with Sherman Dorn in the NEA journal Thought and Action.
+I also co-authored an article on A University's Dilemma in the Age of National Security with Sherman Dorn in the NEA journal Thought and Action.

 Mathematics Clubs